EN

 NOTE: All FHA loans must have an FHA home inspection completed before closing by a licensed FHA inspector that will verify that the home meets HUD standards. ...
 FHA is an option for manufactured home purchases and refinances with many lenders.

-QUESTIONS AND ANSWERS
+QUESTIONS AND ANSWERS FROM HUD -

 Will HUD issue certification labels (HUD tags) if my home was built before 1976?